The first concern that many homeowners have is whether vacuuming up ants will kill them. Frankly, it depends.

 This website is supported by readers.
 As an Amazon Associate we earn from qualifying purchases.

-Bagless vacuum cleaners may, in fact, be even more ideal than their bagged counterparts since the dust cup can simply be emptied into the outside bin or a trash bag for permanent disposal.
+Bagless vacuum cleaners might be even more ideal than their bagged counterparts since the dust cup can simply be emptied into the outside bin or a trash bag for permanent disposal.
 You could even wash the ants down the drain while washing the tank.
 Alternatively, if your only option is to use a disposable bag, it’s a good idea to put diatomite in the bag, close it up, and take it to the outside trash cans.

 Diatomaceous Earth as a Natural Insecticide